ClickHouse/clickhouse-docs/contrib-writing-guide.md

 # ClickHouse documentation writing guide

+This is a work in progress, and probably will be for a while.
+Please open an issue if there is something that you would like to see covered.

 ## Welcome, and thank you

 Writing the docs is important, and we thank you for your help.
 In this doc, you will find: